mchikurov/cleardata/README.md

 # Clear data

-This repo contain file clear.R which contains code for preparation of tidy dataset from Human Activity Recognition Using Smartphones Dataset provided by Smartlab - Non Linear Complex Systems Laboratory
+This repo contain file run_analysis.R which contains code for preparation of tidy dataset from Human Activity Recognition Using Smartphones Dataset provided by Smartlab - Non Linear Complex Systems Laboratory

 The dataset could be obtained from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip or